things-factory/installer/operato-ecs-tutorial/README.md

 ```

 - mosquitto sample sensor data publish script
-  - Copy the following script line by line, paste it into the command line of each shell and run it.
+  - copy the following script line by line, paste it into the command line of each shell and run it.

 ```
 curl -fsSL https://raw.githubusercontent.com/things-factory/installer/master/operato-ecs-tutorial/emulator-mqtt-sensor.sh | bash -s sensor1